 Hello Pear, Pineapple and Plum Classes

-In the morning, teachers or teaching assistants will meet the children at the door and pupils will be asked to use antibacterial gel and then hang up their coats/bags.
-A big thank you to the parents who have been staying outside the yellow line marked by your child’s door.
-We will only bring a few children into the cloakroom at a time to avoid overcrowding.
+Some Reminders: In the morning, teachers or teaching assistants will meet the children at the door and pupils will be asked to use antibacterial gel or wash their hands before hanging up their coats/bags.
+Adults dropping the children off should stay outside of the yellow lines marked by your child’s door.
 Parents must stay and supervise their children outside until greeted by staff and do not enter the school.
 The register is taken at 9:00am and we begin our lessons straight away.
 If the children are late or absent they miss vital information and learning time.
 If your child’s door is closed, please take them to the office to be signed in.

 Children will be provided with fresh fruit as a morning snack.
 Please send your child in with a water bottle (no fizzy drinks).
 Milk can be ordered at www.coolmilk.com.
 You can also send in a healthy snack (no nuts or chocolate please!) for afternoon play.